Install WordPress on Ubuntu 20.04

 The command should output information about your current PHP version and a few other details.

-In order to access the command line tool by simply typing wp
+To access the command-line tool by simply typing wp

 chmod +x wp-cli.phar